Mental institutions under pressure

 Although the research focuses on the entire sector, four (clusters of) institutions are examined in detail: Dennenoord in Zuidlaren, Rhijngeest, Endegeest and Voorgeest in Oegstgeest, the Willem van den Berghstichting in Noordwijk, and St Anna and St Servatius in Venray.
 These four institutions, which represent the separate ‘pillars’ in Dutch society, were spread across the Netherlands and have left behind comprehensive and fairly complete archives.
 This allows us to create a quantitative reconstruction of the population, reconstruct the policies of the individual institutions, and make a multi-voiced discursive analysis of patients, staff, and administrators.

 Meanwhile, the first article about Dennenoord has been published.
 This publication focuses on the consequences of the lack of space and on the evacuation of the patients.

-The research project was officially launched on 14 March 2019 and will run until March 2022.
+The research project was officially launched on 14 March 2019 and will run until early 2023.
 The research is conducted by NIOD researchers Prof. Ralf Futselaar and Dr. Eveline Buchheim.

 Psychiatric patients in Nazi Germany